 The Department of Health, Nutrition, and Exercise Sciences (HNES) offers graduate study leading to the Master of Science (M.S.) degree in HNES with options in Exercise/Nutrition Science and Leadership in Physical Education and Sport.
-The HNES department also offers a Master of Science (M.S.) in Dietetics (on line through the Great Plains Interactive Distance Education Alliance), Master of Science (M.S.) in Advanced Athletic Training and a Master of Athletic Training (MATrg) degree.
+The HNES department also offers a Master of Science (M.S.) in Dietetics (on line through the Great Plains Interactive Distance Education Alliance), Master of Science (M.S.) in Athletic Training.
 A Ph.D. degree in Exercise Science and Nutrition is also available.

 In addition to Graduate School admission requirements, the following criteria will be considered at the time of application for admission into graduate study.
 Admission to a master's degree program is considered ONLY after all required application materials have been received and reviewed.
-In order to be considered, the applicant must have a Bachelor of Science degree in an HNES related field from an accredited institution, an overall undergraduate GPA of 3.0 on a 4.0 scale, and have submitted all required materials as listed.
-The GRE is required for the Ph.D. and the Exercise/Nutrition Science option of the M.S. degree.
+In order to be considered, the applicant must have a bachelor's degree in an HNES related field from an accredited institution, an overall undergraduate GPA of 3.0 on a 4.0 scale, and have submitted all required materials as listed.
+The GRE is required for application for the PhD program in Exercise and Nutrition.

 During the application process, the applicant must submit an exhibit of his/her written competency through an essay discussing professional philosophy and professional goals.